 Once you feel comfortable with some of these personal finance items, you should also start looking at ways to make some extra money.

 In this article, I give you some ideas on how to make an extra $1,000 in a month.

 Or in this one, an extra $100 a day.

 Some of the personal finance topics that you should understand are:

 Easily Manage Your Income with a Budget

-If you don’t plan a budget, it’s hard to know if you are overspending or not.
+If you don’t plan a budget and set some goals, it’s hard to know if you are overspending or not.
 With a financial plan in place you will be able to easily manage your income.

 How do you know which bills you should pay off first?

 Can you save more?
 How would you know?